Picking The Right Footwear

 Ensure That They’re A Good Match For Yourself

 Your newfound ease of use is only a few short steps away.
-Pressure sores might increase if you wear too tight shoes around your feet.
-To walk correctly, they must wait until they are completely recovered.
+However, pressure sores might increase if you wear too tight shoes around your feet.
+You must wait until you are completely recovered to walk correctly.

 Your Designs Should Use Materials That Are Easy On The Skin.